dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

   <img src="./images/1060-13-01-p01-a.png" alt="1060-13-01-p01-a.png" width="50%" height="50%">
 </p>

-: warning: If there are characters in the string that are not letters, this function will have no effect on them.
+> :warning: If there are characters in the string that are not letters, this function will have no effect on them.

 #### SQRT and AVG